simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 </header>
 ```

 Still, if you want to use Bootstrap's (or some other Frameworks) immense power just do it.
-Pragmatic-Man would say:
-If it
-brings you more benefits than problems you already have your decision.
-You are smart enough to figure that out on
+If it brings you more benefits than problems you already have your decision.
-your
-own :)

 > What's most important is getting to work, so let's do that!